binpash/hs/README.md

 - `report`: Generated reports related to test runs and performance metrics.
 - `requirements.txt`: List of Python dependencies.
 - `Rikerfile`: Configuration file for Riker.

+Everything in `hs`'s README originally is below.
+But they are not required to run the evaluation.

 ### Installation